-- culture changes, but Jesus never does and so we're going to stick with him. - Or take #3 on the list: We seek unity in diversity at our church.
-(BTW, I haven't had a chance to tell you this yet: We hit a big goal at the end of last year that we've been working on for about 7 years.
-Seven years ago we set a goal to become 25% ethnically diverse by 2025.
+- Or take #3 on the list: We seek unity in diversity at our church.
+By the way, I haven't had a chance to tell you this yet: We hit a big goal at the end of last year that we've been working on for about seven years.
+Seven years ago we set a goal to become 25 percent diverse by 2025.
 We called it 25x25.
-At the time we were only like 16%.
-For 7 years we've been working toward it and have not hit it.
-Well, in the church survey we took at the end of 2025, we crossed it.
+At the time we were only like 16 percent.
+For seven years we've been working toward it and not hit it.
+Well, in the survey we took at the end of 2025, we crossed it.
 Snuck it in at the buzzer.
-We're now 25% diverse.
-And that's really appealing to some people, because when you come into a church like that--people from different nationalities and ethnicities united in praise to Jesus--it gives you a little taste of heaven.
-But, it's also infuriating to some people--and I get letters from them saying, "Why are we celebrating this?
+We're now 25 percent diverse.
+And that's really appealing to some people, because when you come into a church like that-people from different nationalities and ethnicities united in praise to Jesus-it gives you a little taste of heaven.
+But it's also infuriating to some people-and I get letters from them saying, "Why are we celebrating this?
 This feels so woke and DEI and quotas."
 To which I always say, "Our goal has nothing to do with DEI or quotas or virtue signaling.
-God has called this church to reach all peoples in this community, and the Triangle is only 56% white.
-And that means if we're only reaching 56% of our community, we're only doing half the job, right?
-"Our goal, we say, is to reflect the diversity of our community (that's a mission thing) and proclaim the diversity of the Kingdom (that's a gospel thing)" It's not about DEI or quotas it's about Jesus and the Great Commission.
+God has called this church to reach all peoples in this community, and the Triangle is only 56 percent white.
+And that means if we're only reaching 56 percent of our community, we're only doing half the job, right?
+"Our goal, we say, is to reflect the diversity of our community (that's a mission thing) and proclaim the diversity of the Kingdom (that's a gospel thing)" It's not about DEI or quotas; it's about Jesus and the Great Commission.
 Again, that's appealing to some and infuriating to some, but it's who we are. - I could go on and on.
 We're distinct.

-Paul says, "That's what God has called us to; and living that way is hard--it's hard to swim opposite the culture on all these things (it's hard to always be the oddball in the room)--and if you're serious about it, you're going to have to ask: "What influences am I surrounding myself with?"
+Paul says, "That's what God has called you to, and living that way is hard-it's hard to swim opposite the culture on all these things-and if you're serious about it, you're going to have to ask: "What influences am I surrounding myself with?"